techwitch74/TSS/README.md

  ` C:\tools> tss off`
 ( if you use ‘tss off nocab’ the data in C:\MS_DATA\<date-time folder> will not be compressed; using noSDP will not ask for SDP report.)

-Some of the scenarios will ask for the SDP report to start run at the end of the data collection.
+Some of the scenarios will ask for the SDP report at the end of the data collection.
 Note: up to TSS version 1.68, the default included SDP report Portable_Diagnostic.exe is the Network Diagnostic from https://home.diagnostics.support.microsoft.com/selfhelp

+This SDP tool Portable_Diagnostic.exe can also be downloaded now separately from same GitHub location, but be aware:

-For the included default SDP, at the end of SDP data collection please uncheck ‘[ ] Send results to Microsoft’ click [Save a copy], then click [Next].
+For this SDP report, at the end of SDP data collection please uncheck ‘[ ] Send results to Microsoft’ click [Save a copy], then click [Next].
 Please upload the saved report manually onto MS workspace.

 TSS version 1.69 and later will invoke the already included PowerShell script based psSDP report, which runs on all OS versions, including Server core 2016.
+To start the psSDP report separately, open an elevated PowerShell window and enter for EXAMPLE

+  ` .\Get-psSDP.ps1 Net -savePath C:\temp`

+  for collecting SDP NETworking Diagnostic data, saving data to folder C:\temp

+  ` .\Get-psSDP.ps1 Mini`

+  for SDP Basic minimal data collection, saving data to current folder

+   ` .\Get-psSDP.ps1 Net NoCab`

+   for SDP Net without zipping results

 **More Examples:**